The Best of Namibia – 20 Day Self-Drive Tour

 BreakfastIncluded

-- 19 nights’ stay in lodges, rest camps, guest farms and guest houses
+- 19 nights’ stay in lodges, guest farms and guest houses

 - meals according to the itinerary